Why Harvest Bee Cocoons?

 In the same way, mason bees have many natural enemy pests that claim countless numbers of bees each year.

-While the bees have few defenses against them, we can save them from the agony of defeat.
+While the bees have few defenses against them, we can help save them from the agony of defeat.

 How Nature Works